 Here’s a look at how the apple pie filling bread is prepared:

-- First you’re going to make the crumble topping by melting butter and very lighting ‘fluffing in’ flour, sugars, cinnamon, and salt.
+- First, you’re going to make the crumble topping by melting butter and very lightly ‘fluffing in’ flour, sugars, cinnamon, and salt.

-- Set the crumble aside and to a large bowl simply whisk together the egg, sugars, oil, sour cream or Greek yogurt, vanilla, cinnamon, ginger, and nutmeg, then fold in the remaining ingredients.
+- Set the crumble aside and to a large bowl simply whisk together the egg, sugars, oil, sour cream or Greek yogurt, vanilla, and apple pie spices, then fold in the remaining ingredients.
+At this point, you could also fold in raisins or walnuts into the apple mixture for extra texture, but I think this quick bread recipe is plenty flavorful as-is.

-- Turn the batter into a greased 9×5-inch loaf pan, sprinkle the crumble topping, and bake until a toothpick inserted into the center comes out clean.
+- Bake until a toothpick inserted into the center comes out clean.

-- One the bread is out of the oven, let it rest in the pan for about 30 minutes before removing it to finish cooling on a wire rack.
+- Once the bread is out of the oven, let it rest in the pan for about 30 minutes before removing it to a wire rack to cool completely.

 Topping Tip